arplaboratory/polyfly/README.md

 Refer to `compose_gpt_prompt` in `interactive_generate_forest.py` for insight on the prompt engineering.

 ## Visualizing Results
-To visualize the results in a given csv directory, eg. `csvs/myexp`, run `python src/poly_fly/forest_planner/create_video.py --inspect --no-video --combined --csv_folder myexp`.
+To visualize the results in a given csv directory, eg. `csvs/experiments`, run `python src/poly_fly/forest_planner/create_video.py --inspect --no-video --combined --csv_folder experiments`.
 This will open up a GUI to visualize all the csvs in the given directory.

 <img src="gui.png" alt="GUI" width="600" />